-Your child may be also worried about what would happen to them if you were to get sick.
-“Now is the time to line up your support network, if you haven’t already,” says Dr. Trestman.
-“Tell your child they won’t need to worry about being cared for if you get sick—and let them know which familiar people they will be able to rely on if that happens.”
+"Remind your child they won’t need to worry about being cared for if you get sick—and let them know which familiar people they will be able to rely on if that happens,” says Dr. Trestman.

-Ask your child open-ended questions about how they are feeling or what they are thinking about COVID-19.
+Check in with your child on a regular basis, asking open-ended questions about how they are feeling or what they are thinking about COVID-19.
 Make sure they know you are available to talk again at any time if they have more questions or feel worried.